lewisPowers/LOBSTR/README.md

 # ___LOBSTR ASSETS___

+## Frontend CSV generator

-## Frontend program allows users to quickly generate a spreadsheet of their assets
+### Allows users to quickly generate a spreadsheet of all their assets

 - Get all your assets complied into a CSV-readable format